Ahmadmansoor/AdvancedScript/README.md

 ////////////////////////////////////////////////////////////////////////////
 ## History Section:
 ```
+- version 3.0 :
+	1- add help file and command help on the form.
+	2- add ads lib like ("GetAPIName","GetArraySize","ReadStr","GetdesCallJmp","isInArray","isAddrBelongSection").
+	3- Write2File_ can write array directly.
+	4- add commentset  command.
+	5- replace Script::Debug::Wait();  with waitPauseProcess();
+	6- at ret command .
+	7- AutoComplete for Functions and variables and ads lib.
+	8- add log box for future work.
+	9- add AutoUpdate checkbox for enable disable update of variables list.
+	10- fix some bug and improve some others like (findallmemx  .

 - version 2.8 :
 	1- fix a lot of bugs in calculations and get values.
 	2- F11 run/stop script now Enabled, F12 step script.